Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Introduction

 Based on Monte-Carlo simulations, the authors in \cite{kosasih2024finite} evaluated the sum rate of a NF multi-user network, where an ELAA-assisted BS serves 2-8 single-antenna users randomly distributed in distance but aligned in angle, and demonstrated the potential of beamfocusing for distance-domain resource reuse.
 The location division multiple access scheme proposed in \cite{LDMA} exploited both angle and distance separability in NF (and only angle separability in FF) for multi-user communications.
 It was shown that the inter-user interference is generally non-negligible under random user separation (e.g., 10 users uniformly distributed in a 120-degree sector), but can be effectively reduced through careful user placement according to the beam depth and width.

-Despite providing useful insights, the above works typically consider deterministic user placements and rely on Monte-Carlo simulations, which limit scalability and do not capture system-level performance trends or design trade-offs.
-This motivates the development of analytical \ac{SG} frameworks for NF multi-user networks.
+Despite providing useful insights, the above works typically consider deterministic user placements and rely on Monte-Carlo simulations.
+Such approaches lack analytical tractability, limiting their ability to reveal system-level scaling laws and fundamental design trade-offs.
+This gap motivates the development of \ac{SG}-based analytical frameworks for NF multi-user networks, enabling scalable performance characterization and deeper theoretical understanding.

 In general, \ac{SG}~\cite{SGtutorial,andrews2016primer} provides a powerful analytical tool for modeling and analyzing wireless systems under spatial randomness, enabling tractable derivation of performance metrics such as \ac{CP}, \ac{SE}, and \ac{ASE}.
 However, conventional SG frameworks designed for FF systems, e.g.,~\cite{multi-cos,FlatTop,chen2024coverage,FT-SU-MC, chen2024joint,DiscreteAntenna}, are inadequate for NF analysis.
 First, conventional SG analyses typically assume users' locations follow a \ac{PPP} over an infinite area, resulting in a random and potentially unbounded number of users.
-In a practical multi-user system, a BS simultaneously serves a finite number of users within a cell/sector, constrained by the available \ac{RF} chains and service region.
-This finite-region user randomness is more accurately captured by a \ac{BPP}~\cite{BPP1,BPP2}.
+In a practical multi-user system, the BS simultaneously serves a finite number of users within a cell/sector, constrained by the available \ac{RF} chains and service region.
+This user randomness within a finite region is more accurately captured by a \ac{BPP}~\cite{BPP1,BPP2}.
 More fundamentally, the NF antenna pattern depends jointly on both angle and distance, making the analytical characterization of inter-user interference far more complex than that in the FF, where only angular dependence exists.
 The lack of tractable closed-form expressions for the NF antenna pattern further complicates this analysis.

 Overall, a practical and tractable SG framework for NF polar-domain beamfocusing assisted multi-user systems has so far received very limited attention.
 An analytical framework that accurately reflects NF propagation characteristics, captures user randomness within a finite area, and provides a tractable characterization of inter-user interference is still lacking.
 This gap leaves the trade-offs between hardware configuration (including the number of antennas and \ac{RF} chains) and system performance (in terms of spatial resource reuse and interference mitigation) poorly understood.